 Access large pools of highly qualified and highly capable staff

 Source staff from across the globe instead of being limited by the local population

 The benefits of offshore staffing impact small, medium, and large enterprises across the globe.
 These businesses can access more affordable resources to help streamline and grow their business.
 This is a win-win for all parties involved.
 Offshore outsourcing example

-Companies turn to offshore outsourcing for cheaper wages and better quality work.
+Companies turn to offshore outsourcing for cost savings, cheaper wages, and better quality work.
 Just like nearshore outsourcing, companies prefer having minor tasks outsourced so that the in-house team could focus on the vital functions of the business.

-The opposite of offshore outsourcing is onshore outsourcing, which is the practice of outsourcing your business functions and non-core teams to a BPO firm in the same country where the business operates.
+The opposite of offshore outsourcing is onshore outsourcing, which is the practice of outsourcing your business functions and non-core teams to a third-party supplier in the same country where the business operates.
 It is also commonly referred to as “domestic outsourcing.”

 Access to a flexible, diverse, versatile, and proficient offshore team

 Experienced and competent team leaders will guide your remote team

 Diminished operational costs and fewer legal responsibilities (because your outsourcing provider will take care of everything) Cons of offshore outsourcing Occasional delivery delays